 Landscape lights are wonderful, that is, until they stop working.
 Attempting to troubleshoot the reason why your lighting system's inexplicably stopped working can be a challenge if you're not sure where to start.

-In this weeks post, we dig into the simple steps you should take when attempting to solve your landscape lighting problems on your own if your system seems to have lost power.
+In this week's post, we dig into the simple steps you should take when attempting to solve your landscape lighting problems if your system seems to have lost power.

 Nothing seems to be working.
 Why?